NithaelaZ/NithaelaZ/README.md

 <center> <h1> ENG </h1> </center>
 <h3>Hello, It's a pleasure to meet you! <br> </h3>
 The name is Alina mostly known as Nithael.
-Self-taught graphic designer who mainly ilustrates and design charactes. <br>
+Self-taught graphic designer who mainly ilustrates and digitally designs <br>
 I love to work creativly so if you're interested in that aspect go ahead and check what's in store for you here.
 I plan to grow this page along with my experience.
 I hope for great cooperation.
 <br>.・。.・゜✭・.・✫・゜・。.<br>
-<a href="https://github.com/NithaelaZ/Fairy-garden/tree/main/Pretty-Leafs"> Here</a> is some of my work I'm lately most proud of as below you can see some of them.<br><br>
+<a href="https://github.com/NithaelaZ/Fairy-garden/tree/main/Pretty-Leafs"> Here</a> is some of my work, below you can see some of them.<br><br>
-<a href="https://github.com/NithaelaZ/Fairy-garden/tree/main/Flowery-fields"> Here</a> on the other hand you can find some of my concept art<br><br>
+<a href="https://github.com/NithaelaZ/Fairy-garden/tree/main/Flowery-fields"> Here</a> on the other hand you can find some of my concept art <br><br>

 Also here's the list of coding lamguages I know

 <ul>
     <li>HTML 5</li>